Wit-K/ChemStudent/theory.md

 This is called the "Hydrogen Evolution Reaction (HER)".
 It is an annoying competing reaction that wastes electricity and hinders reactions that we actually want.

 ### Selectivity (Faradaic Efficiency)
 We measure the efficiency using "Faradaic Efficiency (FE)".
-It represents the percentage of electrons that went into making the product you want (like methane) against all the products produced (including Hydrogen).
+It represents the percentage of electrons that went into making the product you want against all the products produced (including Hydrogen).
+**Example:**
 *   **100% FE:** Every electron resulted in $$CO_2$$ reduction.
 *   **50% FE:** Half of the electron resulted in $$CO_2$$ reduction.
 *   **0% FE:** All electrons were wasted making Hydrogen gas.